Monkey Trouble: Plot

 On a weekend that Eva is supposed to spend visiting Peter at his house, she learns that Peter will actually be out of town.
 Eva keeps this from her parents so that she can have his place to herself and Dodger for the weekend.
-Though she doesn't have a key to the house, Dodger is able to gain entry by climbing in an unlatched upstairs window.
+Though she does not have a key to the house, Dodger is able to gain entry by climbing in an unlatched upstairs window.
 With no money for food, Eva decides to busk for earnings with Dodger at the Venice Beach Boardwalk.
 While Eva is riding her bike to the boardwalk, Dodger and Azro spot each other, and Dodger jumps off the bike, leading to a chase between him and Azro.
 Azro is taken away by the mafia members before he can capture the monkey.
 Dodger and Eva start their performance with the former secretly pickpocketing everybody just as he did when with Azro.
 Eva finds out to her horror, when she sees the stolen goods in her backpack.
 She spends the rest of the weekend struggling to train Dodger to stop pickpocketing.

 Azro learns about the incident and receives Peter's address.
 Azro arrives at Eva's house, frightening her and Dodger.
 Eva calls the police, but Azro informs the deputy that Eva dialed 9-1-1 as a joke.
-Eva arrives home safely, but Tom notices she's dropped a stolen jewelry item.
+Eva arrives home safely, but Tom notices she has dropped a stolen jewelry item.
 He and Amy discover more stolen jewellery in Eva's room.

 Azro manages to steal back Dodger, much to Eva's horror.
 She tries to explain what happened to her parents, but they don't believe her.
 Eva tries to look for Dodger in the park but meets Azro.
 Amy and Tom realize the truth, and Azro is arrested by Tom and other members of the police.
 Tom also manages to overcome his allergy to monkey fur.
 Eva meets Azro's son, Mark, who comes to get Dodger back and Dodger leaves with him, but changes his mind and goes back to Eva, and she later shows both him and Jack to her classmates at school.